 Huawei: sold 10 million Mate 20 smartphones and creates its own mobile OS

-One way or another, it is clear that for Huawei the US smartphone market is no longer as critical as many believe.
-Of course, it is important, but the company can compensate for the losses by focusing on the markets of other countries.
-This does not mean that the Chinese manufacturer is completely ignoring the US - it is still actively cooperating with American companies.
-For example, in an interview with the German resource Die Welt, Huawei's consumer division chief executive Richard Yu named Qualcomm, Microsoft and Google as key partners.
-The latter, after all, releases Android, and the break with it can have far-reaching consequences for the business.
+One way or another, it's clear that the US smartphone market is no longer as critical for Huawei as many believe.
+It's certainly important, but the company can offset losses by focusing on other markets.
+This doesn't mean the Chinese manufacturer is completely ignoring the USβ€”it still actively collaborates with American companies.
+For example, in an interview with the German publication Die Welt, Huawei's CEO of consumer division, Richard Yu, named Qualcomm, Microsoft, and Google as key partners.
+The latter, after all, produces Android, and breaking with it can have far-reaching consequences for the business.

 Huawei: sold 10 million Mate 20 smartphones and creates its own mobile OS

-But the Chinese giant is striving for independence: it uses Qualcomm chips only in mid-range devices, and its own Kirin in more expensive models.
-There is no talk of abandoning Android yet, but Mr. Yu has officially stated that the company is currently working on an independent operating system: “We are creating our own OS.
+But the Chinese giant is striving for independence: it uses Qualcomm chips only in mid-range devices, and its own Kirin chips in more expensive models.
+Android While no details are being discussed yet, Mr. Yu has officially stated that the company is currently working on an independent operating system: β€œWe are creating our own OS.
 If it ever happens that we can no longer use existing platforms, we will be ready.
-This is our Plan B. But, of course, we prefer to work with the Google and Microsoft ecosystems.”
-While the details are still unknown, Huawei's mobile OS has been rumored since the beginning of last year.
-One can only assume that it will be based on Android, which is pretty much an open platform.
+This is our plan B. But, of course, we prefer to work with the Google and Microsoft ecosystems.”
+While the details are still unknown, rumors about a mobile OS from Huawei have been circulating since the beginning of last year.
+One can only assume that it will be based on Android, which is largely an open platform.

 Huawei: sold 10 million Mate 20 smartphones and creates its own mobile OS